TMW-01/TMW-01/README.md

 ## Hello, I'm Furkan 👋

-I'm an Engineering Student that mostly works on Embedded Systems Development.
+I'm an engineering student that mostly works on embedded systems development.
 I create solutions for devices that is usually limited in resources.
 I like to work on software side of things but I also work with hardware.

 ### My Projects